USCiLab/cereal/_includes/main.markdown

 ## xCEREAL is fast and compact

-In simple performance tests, cereal is usually faster than boost's serialization library and produces binary representations that take up less space.
-When compared against another new C++11 serialization library, [Srl](https://github.com/night-shift/Srl), cereal can produce binary representations at 50% the size at 20x speed.
+In simple performance tests, cereal is usually faster than boost's serialization library and produces binary representations that take up less space, especially for smaller objects.
+When compared against another new C++11 serialization library, [Srl](https://github.com/night-shift/Srl), cereal can produce binary representations at 50% the size at 20x the speed.
 The source code for cereal is considerably easier to understand and extend than that of boost.

 ### xCEREAL is extensible